nkizito92/HamburgerMenuBar/README.md

 ```

-Next is the 3 div's with in the "buns" but this time replace the height and border with padding and margin.
+Next is the 3 div's within the "buns" but this time replace the height and border with padding and margin.
 We also need to add a background-color as well so it should be set in this contexts:

 ```
 .buns div {